AnaMac3/42-CPP_Module_04/README.md

 ## Ownership

-**Ownership** defines which class is responsible for freeing memory.
+**Ownership** refers to which class is responsible for deallocating memory.

 	class Materia
 	{